 He has served as a leader of several election monitoring delegations to several African countries under the auspices of the African Union and ECOWAS.

 President Kufuor has received numerous awards including, the Chatham House prize for Good Leadership by Queen Elizabeth II of Britain, Germany's highest national award - the Bundesverskkreuz by former President Horst Kohler, Liberia's highest award of the Grand Cordon in the Most Venerable Order of the Knighthood of the Pioneers for helping to return peace to that country.

 He has received several honorary doctoral degrees from universities in Britain, Nigeria, Ghana and South Korea.

-The new University was inaugurated by His Excellency President Kufuor on 18th August, 2005 and he is now appointed as the first Chancellor.
+The University of Mines and Technology was inaugurated by His Excellency President Kufuor on 18th August, 2005 and he now serves as its first Chancellor.